RavensbourneWebMedia/Dynamic-Web/sessions/01/README.md

 Between today and next week:

-1. Research communities and *hashtags*.
+1. Research communities and *hashtags*, document it on your GitHub repo wiki.
-* Brainstorm ideas for visualisations.
+* Discuss and sketch ideas for visualisations.
-* Start experimenting wit code.
+* Start experimenting with code, more than one idea.
 * Record your creative process in your blogs.

 Next week:

-1. Review your work in class.
+1. Review your ideas and experiments in class.
+* Pick one idea to finalise.
 * Continue coding.

 Between next week and the formative: